cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 	0.950975 % (0.95 %) interval (target)  = 0 < r < 2.2

 along with a plot of the posterior distribution shown below.
 This is the same as the output from <span style="font-variant:small-caps;">Combine</span>, but the script can also be used to find lower limits (for example) or credible intervals.

 ![](images/bayes1D.png)

+!!! warning
+    The options for burn-in have no effect on the chains that are saved in the output.
+In the example above we are ignoring the burn-in.
+We can add burn-in by ignoring the first (e.g. 200) steps by changing `burnIn = -1` to `burnIn = 200` for a burn-in of 200.

 An example to make contours when ordering by probability density can be found in [bayesContours.cxx](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/test/multiDim/bayesContours.cxx).
 Note that the implementation is simplistic, with no clever handling of bin sizes nor smoothing of statistical fluctuations.